top of page

 Why Do I Keep Attracting Toxic Partners?
 The Neurobiology of "Broken Pickers"

-You are an intelligent, capable professional.
-You run board meetings in Manhattan, manage complex litigation, or orchestrate the lives of your children in Westchester (a dynamic explored in Hyper-Independence Is Not a Strength: It's a Trauma Response).
+In my practice, I work with intelligent, capable professionals who run board meetings in Manhattan, manage complex litigation, or orchestrate the lives of their children in Westchester with the kind of relentless self-reliance I describe in why hyper-independence is a trauma response.
+You may be one of them.
 You have a sharp radar for incompetence in the workplace, and you do not tolerate disrespect from your colleagues.

 When it comes to your romantic life, that radar shorts out.

 You look at your dating history and realize, with a sinking feeling of shame, that you have dated the same person five times in a row.
-They had different faces, different careers, and different names, but the emotional dynamic was identical: manipulative, emotionally unavailable, chaotic, or covertly narcissistic, leaving you with a reality that feels almost impossible to articulate (a pattern explored in Why Narcissistic Abuse Is So Hard to Explain (And Why No One Believes You)).
+They had different faces, different careers, and different names, but the emotional dynamic was identical: manipulative, emotionally unavailable, chaotic, or covertly narcissistic, leaving you with a reality that feels almost impossible to articulate, the pattern I unpack in why narcissistic abuse is so hard to explain.

 You are not attracting toxic partners because you are weak, stupid, or fundamentally flawed.
 You are attracting them because your central nervous system is biologically pulled toward a specific emotional chemistry, and your subcortical brain is attempting to solve a childhood wound using your adult relationships.